pke11y/net-auto-sol/data-model/README.md

 ## Deploy BGP
 The **deploy_wan_ebgp.yml** playbook will create the EBGP configuration and BGP MPLS/VPN configuration.
 The deployment playbook expects the **nodes.yml** data model as input.

-Basic templates are included for IOS PE's and will be updated as part of ongoing development of the solution, also further updates required including:
+A basic template - **l3vpn_service.j2** is included for IOS PE's and will be updated as part of ongoing development of the solution, also further updates required include:
 - IOS-XR config template for pe1.pk.lab
 - CE configuration template
 - The BGP communities are not include in the template configuration.

+All configuration outputs are stored in the **results** folder.